itujono/actioneer-local/README.md

 ### 📧 **Sample Test Email Templates**

-While you definitely can make your own made-up emails to test, but to make it easier, you can copy and paste these into Gmail to send yourself test emails:
+While you can definitely create your own test emails, we've made it even easier by providing ready-to-use templates below that you can copy and paste into Gmail.

+**Pro tip**: You'll also find convenient test email buttons on each category page within the app when you're getting started.

 **Receipt Email:**